 Choosing between Romans, Venetians and rollers, a new blind can be made in a vast array of patterns and plains, making the options virtually limitless.
-Blinds have the ability to transform your living room windows, offering you the very best in privacy while letting in as much light as possible.
+The right living room blind ideas will have the ability to transform your windows, offering you the very best in privacy while letting in as much light as possible.

-What’s going on at your living room windows can make or break a scheme – all too often we play it safe and replace like with like, without assessing if it’s even the best solution.
-Choosing the same style without even looking into the wealth of window treatment ideas available might mean you’re missing out on the best solution for your space.
+What’s going on at the windows in your living room can make or break a scheme – all too often we play it safe and replace like with like, without assessing if it’s even the best solution.

 Living room blind ideas

-Finding your way through the options can be overwhelming.
-So as well as our in-house tips, we also asked an interiors stylist, a blinds expert and an interior designer for their take on the variety of living room blinds available.
+Finding your way through the options of living room blind ideas can be overwhelming.
+So as well as our in-house tips, we also asked an interiors stylist, a blinds expert and an interior designer for their take on the variety of blind-focused window treatment ideas available.

 1. Add plenty of pattern